 Begin the day by reflecting as a group on your experience thus far.
 Find a creative way to start wrapping up your work with the students at the school and set goals for the final days of service.
 After service, have dinner out in the city, followed by grabbing dessert at a local hot spot.

 Prepare for your last day of service at the school.
-Spend some final moments with the students you have grown to love and wrap up your incredible experience with some fun last day activities.
-Have a hearty dinner and prepare yourself for a unique Maryland Tradition: Duck Pin Bowling!
+Spend some final moments with the students you have gotten to know and wrap up your incredible experience with some fun last day activities.

 Celebrate new friends and an amazing two weeks at the school with a field trip with the students you have been teaching!
 Interact and play with the kids all day in a fun educational setting.
 Say reluctant goodbyes to the students and end the trip with a nice dinner out on the town.
 Reflect on the past two weeks in a final discussion with the group and share what it has meant to you.

 Have breakfast as a group and pack your bags before heading back home.
 After your experience in Baltimore, you will be bringing home more than just a suitcase.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.

 The itinerary shown here provides a good outline of the anticipated daily schedule for this program.
 As with any travel program, some changes may occur.

 “Optional Activities” are fully included in the cost of your program, but you can choose to not do these activities.